AIDS Walk San Francisco benefits Project Inform and HIV/AIDS programs and services throughout the Bay Area.

 Marin AIDS Project

-Our mission is to provide the best quality HIV/AIDS services, information, education and support possible for the people of Marin County.
+Offering the best quality HIV/AIDS services, information, education and support possible for the people of Marin County.

 National AIDS Memorial Grove

-To provide a healing sanctuary, to increase awareness of this national treasure, and to promote learning and understanding of the human tragedy of the AIDS pandemic.
+Providing a healing sanctuary, to increase awareness of this national treasure, and to promote learning and understanding of the human tragedy of the AIDS pandemic.

 Pacific Center for Human Growth

-Pediatric HIV/AIDS Program at Children’s Hospital Oakland
+Pediatric HIV/AIDS Program of Children's Hospital & Research Center Oakland

 Positive Resource Center

-Our mission is to assist people affected by or at risk of HIV/AIDS through culturally appropriate counseling, education, training and advocacy.
+Assisting people affected by or at risk of HIV/AIDS through culturally appropriate counseling, education, training and advocacy.

 Project Open Hand